 UN Special Envoy on Tuberculosis

-Appointed Special Envoy on TB by UN General Secretary Ban Ki Moon in January 2015, Dr. Eric Goosby, professor of medicine at UCSF Global Health Sciences, works to catalyze global efforts to end TB by 2030.
+Appointed Special Envoy on TB by UN General Secretary Ban Ki Moon in January 2015, Dr. Eric Goosby, professor of medicine at UCSF Institute for Global Health Sciences, works to catalyze global efforts to end TB by 2030.
 He meets with leaders of high-burden countries to strengthen commitments to advance prevention and treatment of TB.
 He advocates for increased international resources for research on and treatment of TB, especially multi-drug resistant TB.
 Using his high profile position as UN Special Envoy, Goosby is dedicated to raising awareness of TB in forums around the world.

 Curry International Tuberculosis Center